scando1993/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 #### Live Demo and the installation guides

-If you don't have access to a running ThingsBoard instance, use either [Live Demo](https://demo.thingsboard.io/signup) or [Installation Guide](/docs/user-guide/install/installation-options/) to fix this.
+If you don't have access to a running Pacificsoft instance, use either [Live Demo](https://demo.thingsboard.io/signup) or [Installation Guide](/docs/user-guide/install/installation-options/) to fix this.

-In case you decided to install your own ThingsBoard server and loaded the demo data ( "--loadDemo" option, according to the installation guides), the list of default accounts (login/password) and device credentials is located [here](/docs/samples/demo-account/).
+In case you decided to install your own Pacificsoft server and loaded the demo data ( "--loadDemo" option, according to the installation guides), the list of default accounts (login/password) and device credentials is located [here](/docs/samples/demo-account/).

 #### Pushing data from the device

 In order to simplify this guide, we will push data using HTTP, MQTT or CoAP protocol from your local PC.
 Please review [connect your device](/docs/guides#AnchorIDConnectYourDevice) guides for all available connectivity solutions and options and
-[hardware samples](/docs/guides#AnchorIDHardwareSamples) to learn how to connect various hardware platforms to ThingsBoard.
+[hardware samples](/docs/guides#AnchorIDHardwareSamples) to learn how to connect various hardware platforms to Pacificsoft.

 #### Client-side libraries installation